-- a) A drop kick from the centre of the half way line will be used to start each half of the game, and for all restarts after a score.
-After a score, the opponents of the team who scored will have the option to receive the kick or kick off themselves. - b) The kicker's team must be behind the ball until it has been kicked and the non-kicking team must be at least 7 metres back from the half way line. - c) If the ball does not travel 7 metres but is first played by an opponent, play continues. - d) If the ball does not travel 7 metres or is played by the kicking team before reaching 7 metres or is kicked directly into touch, the non-kicking team will have the choice of: - i.
+- A drop kick from the centre of the half way line will be used to start the game, a) the second half, and for all restarts after a score.
+After a score, the team which has been scored against will have the option to receive the kick or kick off themselves. - The kicker's team must be behind the ball until it has been kicked and the b) non-kicking team must be at least 10 metres back from the half way line. - c) If the ball does not travel 10 metres but is first played by an opponent, play continues. - If the ball does not travel 10 metres or is played by the kicking team before d) reaching 10 metres or is kicked directly into touch, the non-kicking team will have the choice of: - i.
 A throw in to a scrum at the centre of the half way line. - ii.
-The kick to be re-taken. - e) Where players of the kicking team are in front of the ball, the non-kicking team shall have a throw in to a scrum at the centre of the half way line. - f) If the ball is kicked into the opponents' in-goal, without having touched or been touched by a player and is then immediately touched down or made dead, or the ball goes into touch in goal, the non-kicking team has the choice of: - i.
-A throw in to a scrum at the centre of the half way line. - ii.
-The kick to be re-taken.
+The kick to be re-taken. - Where players of the kicking team are in front of the ball at the kick-off the e) non-kicking team shall have a throw in to a scrum on the half way line. - f) If from the kick-off the ball is kicked into the in-goal, without having touched or been touched by a player and is then immediately touched down or made dead, or the ball goes into touch in goal, the non-kicking team has the choice of: - A throw in to a scrum by the non-kicking team at the centre of the half i. way line. - The kick to be re-taken. ii.